Majang's Caster Walk-Through

 - Take all scrolls of blinking, teleportation, and recharging with you.
 And at least one scroll of magic mapping.
 If you have, a scroll of holy word may also come in handy.

 - Bring along your staff of earth or fire, to boost your spells, and also as melee weapons.
 Bring along a staff of energy, for rapid recharging.

-- Take a wand of digging or two.
+- Take a well-charged wand of digging.
 This is not for the fight in Zot 5, but for the ascension with the Orb.

 - For the same reason, learn Passwall, which may now become a very useful spell on your way up.
 If necessary, forget Stone Arrow to get the spell levels.
 You won’t need that spell anymore.